Cleaner Cover Letter Examples That Employers Trust in 2026

 End With a Natural Next Step

-The closing should feel specific to the job, not copied from a template.
-Offer a practical next step linked to shifts, site routines, or how you would support the team.
+Your closing should feel tailored to the job, not copied from a template.
+Suggest a practical next step, such as supporting a particular shift, fitting into site routines, or helping the team in a specific way.

 See an example